FlrMh/Tech201_Virtualisation/advanced_bash.md

 - `rm -rf nameoffile.filetype`
 - `rm -rf foldername`
-- `rm -rf` - can potentially delete your whole Linux environment. earching for smthn:
+- `rm -rf` - can potentially delete your whole Linux environment.

+Searching for a word/value:
 - `grep wordtobefound filenamewhereyouarechecking.filetype`
 - `grep wordtobefound *` - prints all the places where you can find that word.
 - `grep wordtobefound * -R` - recursive look-up = check everything inside of folders within folders etc.

 7. ***Wild cards:***
-- allow us to use characters we use in our files and folders names so we can easily access them.
+- allow us to call characters we use in our files and folders names so we can easily access them.
 - `ls file*` - will return me all the files and folders that begin with "file".